Bacteriostatic Water: Reconstitution Solution for Peptides

 Safety Information

-Bacteriostatic water is generally safe for injection when used as directed.
+Bac water is generally safe for injection when used as directed.
 However:

 Not recommended for use in newborns or neonates due to potential benzyl alcohol toxicity